xzrvr/G15Arch/README.md

 ## Add btrfs and encrypt to Initramfs

-`nano /etc/mkinitcpio.conf` and add `encrypt btrfs` to hooks between block/filesystems. **NOTE:** If you chose to not encrypt your home partition, do not add `encrypt` to `HOOKS`.
+`nano /etc/mkinitcpio.conf` and add `encrypt btrfs` to hooks between block/filesystems. **NOTE:** If you chose to not encrypt your home partition, do not add `encrypt` to `HOOKS`. and put `resume` udev after filesystems/keyboard and before fsck if u want hibernation

-`HOOKS="base udev autodetect modconf block encrypt btrfs filesystems keyboard fsck `
+`HOOKS="base udev autodetect modconf block encrypt btrfs filesystems keyboard resume fsck `

 Also include `amdgpu` in the MODULES section `MODULES=(amdgpu)`